-In-Network Out-of-Network

-Inpatient services

-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you receive these services In-Network Out-of-Network Inpatient services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Operating and recovery room costs Physical therapy, occupational therapy, and speech language therapy Inpatient substance abuse services Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals, including special diets Regular nursing services Costs of special care units (such as intensive or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical therapy, occupational therapy, and speech language therapy Inpatient substance use disorder services Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
 20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay For Medicare- covered hospital stays: 20% coinsurance per admission No limit to the number of days covered by the plan.
-20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay
+20% coinsurance for Medicare- covered physician services received while an inpatient during a Medicare- covered hospital stay If you receive authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at an in- network hospital.